Mirxa27/new-macos1/VoiceAgent/README.md

 1. Get your API key from https://console.anthropic.com/
 2. Enter it in the configuration screen

+### Google Gemini
+1. Get your API key from https://makersuite.google.com/app/apikey
+2. Enter it in the configuration screen
+3. For Live API features, ensure you have access to Gemini Live API

 ### Groq
 1. Get your API key from https://console.groq.com/
 2. Enter it in the configuration screen